32 nm process: Technology demos

-Processors using 32 nm technology
+Processors using "32 nm" technology

-Intel's Core i3 and i5 processors, released in January 2010, were among the first mass-produced processors to use 32 nm technology.
-Intel's second-generation Core processors, codenamed Sandy Bridge, also used the 32 nm manufacturing process.
+Intel's Core i3 and i5 processors, released in January 2010, were among the first mass-produced processors to use "32 nm" technology.
+Intel's second-generation Core processors, codenamed Sandy Bridge, also used the "32 nm" manufacturing process.
 Intel's 6-core processor, codenamed Gulftown and built on the Westmere architecture, was released on 16 March 2010 as the Core i7 980x Extreme Edition, retailing for approximately US$1,000.

 Intel's lower-end 6-core, the i7-970, was released in late July 2010, priced at approximately US$900.
+Intel's "32nm" process has a transistor density of 7.11 million transistors per square millimeter (MTr/mm2).

-AMD also released 32 nm SOI processors in the early 2010s.
+AMD also released "32 nm" SOI processors in the early 2010s.
 AMD's FX Series processors, codenamed Zambezi and based on AMD's Bulldozer architecture, were released in October 2011.
-The technology utilised a 32 nm SOI process, two CPU cores per module, and up to four modules, ranging from a quad-core design costing approximately US$130 to a $280 eight-core design.
+The technology utilised a "32 nm" SOI process, two CPU cores per module, and up to four modules, ranging from a quad-core design costing approximately US$130 to a $280 eight-core design.

-In September 2011, Ambarella Inc. announced the availability of the 32 nm-based A7L system-on-a-chip circuit for digital still cameras, providing 1080p60 high-definition video capabilities.
+In September 2011, Ambarella Inc. announced the availability of the "32 nm"-based A7L system-on-a-chip circuit for digital still cameras, providing 1080p60 high-definition video capabilities.